spurs v manchester united match reports

 White Hart Lane in this First Division game against Manchester United to

-Old Trafford, but fell behind to a skillful lob from George Best in the
+Old Trafford, but fell behind to a skilful lob over Pat Jennings and

 15th minute and then went 0-2 down in the 23rd minute when Willie Morgan